The 7 Major Languages Spoken in Spain (It’s Not Just Spanish)

 Euskara — Basque

-Spoken in Spain’s northwestern region of Asturias (directly to the east of Galicia), Asturian (el asturiano) is a Romance language that shares many similarities with Spanish.
+Spoken in Spain’s Asturias directly east of Galicia, el asturiano (Asturian) is a Romance language that shares many similarities with Spanish.

 Though it does have some protections, Asturian isn’t an official language of Spain.
 However, its speakers have refused to allow it to fade into oblivion, and large demonstrations—including one in April 2018 that drew thousands of protesters—occasionally occur in support of finally giving Asturian official status.

 If you’d like to help keep this wonderful language alive, Memrise has an Asturian course for beginners.
-The vocabulary list below will help those just hoping to dip their toes in—more can be found on Omniglot:
+Here are some essential words in Asturian:

 Hola — Hello